QuTech-Delft/OpenQL/docs/platform_ccl.rst

 	  }
 	},

 The number of these waveform generators is specified by the ``count`` field.
 In the ``connection_map`` it is specified which wafeform generator is connected to which qubits.
 For instance, Line 6 specifies that ``qwg 0`` is connected to qubits 0 and 1.
 This is based on ``AWG-8 1, channel 0`` entry in 4th row in Table :numref:`table_ccl_connections` This information is utilized by the scheduler to perform resource-constraint aware scheduling of instructions.

 .. note::
 	By providing an empty list for a qwg will result in not applying any qwg constraint during scheduling.

+Single-qubit measurements (instructions of 'readout' type) are controlled by measurement units.
+Each one controls a private set of qubits.
+A measurement unit can control multiple qubits at the same time, but only when they started at the same time.
+There are 'count' measurement units.
+For each measurement unit it is described which set of qubits it controls.
 Available measurement/readout units are specified in ``meas_units`` section, as shown below.

 .. code-block::
    :linenos: